 - Access to a Designated Member of Staff to help you settle in, navigate College systems and solve any problems that may arise whilst you're with us [applicable to care-experienced students].

-We're also committed to making Pearson College London a place where everyone truly belongs, and so in September 2020 we're launching exciting new inclusion initiatives from projects like decolonising the curriculum to Space for Race, where we host frank, open discussions about experiences of race and ethnicity in higher education, we’re always working towards a more equal and welcoming environment for everyone.
+We're also committed to making Pearson College London a place where everyone truly belongs, so we also run other inclusion initiatives: from inclusive curriculum research to Space for Race, where we host frank, open discussions about experiences of race and ethnicity in higher education, we’re always working towards a more equal and welcoming environment for everyone.

 If you have any questions about how we can support you from application to graduation and beyond, get in touch with the team: